klaraesr/watch-list/README.md

 - Run _npm install_
 - Run _npm client-install_

-To be able to run your developer database, insert information () about your database for Sequelize in sequelize.js.
+To be able to run your developer database, insert the necessary information about your database for Sequelize in sequelize.js.

 To run the database and the react development environment:
 - _npm run dev_